 Ciftlik: large agricultural lands organized as a production unit under a single ownership and management and usually producing for the market came into being mostly on mawat, i.e., waste or abandoned lands outside the areas under the cift-hane system.
 A typical ciftlik was small, no more than 2 or 3 units (household units) in size.
 Although consolidated, large ciftliks existed in export-oriented zones, these were most untypical.

-Once they were found, the inhabitants of Zelenic had to endure the wrath of invading nomads, possibly Yoruks.
-These Muslim settlers were very few at first, but they were influential enough to force the people of Zelenic from the south-eastern side of the Lehovo river under Gradishta and Galabnic, to the north-western side just east of present day St. George’s church.
+Once they were found, the inhabitants of Zelenich had to endure the wrath of invading nomads, possibly Yoruks.
+These Muslim settlers were very few at first, but they were influential enough to force the people of Zelenich from the south-eastern side of the Lehovo river under Gradishta and Galabnic, to the north-western side just east of present day St. George’s church.

 Sources: